 Same As It Ever Was: 1970 Cadillac Sedan DeVille 33K Mile Survivor – Sold!

 March 13th Update: Early followers of GuysWithRides may recall us first featuring this stunning 1970 Cadillac Sedan Deville Four-Door Hardtop 30K original mile survivor in late July of last year for $19,500.
 Then in October, we came across the same car for sale by the same owner at Fall Carlisle with the same asking price of $19,500.
-Fast forward another five months later and just yesterday we came across this fresh Craigslist post by the same caretaker in Phillipsburg, New Jersey for the same asking price of $19,500.
-We love the car as its been stunningly preserved and will likely make you an AACA winner whenever you enter the car in Preservation, Original Features (“PPOF”) class.
+Fast forward another five months later and just yesterday we came across another Craigslist post by the same caretaker in Phillipsburg, New Jersey for the same asking price of $19,500.
+We love the car as it’s been stunningly preserved and will likely make you an AACA winner whenever you enter the car in the Preservation, Original Features (“PPOF”) class.
 While the seller’s consistent asking price falls between the Hagerty Insurance #1 “Concours” and #2 “Excellent” price estimates, we believe what’s holding this car back is its gold exterior combined with the gold cloth interior.
 A popular color combination in 1970, it remains a hard sell today and we believe the seller needs to reduce his price a bit to reflect that.
 Having been the caretaker for the past ten years, we’re pretty confident the seller likely bought his Cadillac for much less so it seems silly to continue holding out for a few thousand dollars.

 October 6 Update: As we walked into the Fall Carlisle event, we recognized this 1970 Cadillac Sedan DeVille we originally featured last July for sale in the car corral.
 We can’t find a revised online listing, but here’s a picture of the contact information.
 This is a stunning survivor car with very few cosmetic flaws that look fantastic in person.